Griffain New Hedge Fund (CITADAIL) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Griffain New Hedge Fund Historical Price

-According to the latest data gathered on Griffain New Hedge Fund live price page, the current price of Griffain New Hedge Fund is 0.00199596USD.
-The circulating supply of Griffain New Hedge Fund(CITADAIL) is 1.00B CITADAIL , giving it a market capitalization of $2.00M.
+According to the latest data gathered on Griffain New Hedge Fund live price page, the current price of Griffain New Hedge Fund is 0.00141857USD.
+The circulating supply of Griffain New Hedge Fund(CITADAIL) is 1.00B CITADAIL , giving it a market capitalization of $1.42M.

 The Griffain New Hedge Fund Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CITADAIL based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.